vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_toml.md

 ```

 - `--conf` specifies a path to the configuration file.
-- `--run` specifies the parameters defined in your TOML file that will be used by data-diff.
+- `--run` specifies the parameters defined in your TOML file that will be used by Open Source Data Diff.
 - Optional: `-k` and `-w` are examples of parameters that have not been set in the TOML configuration file, and are defined in the command line.

 In summary, the command above will compare between `orders` and `orders_backup` using the `analytics` run, while also using additional parameters: `-k` and `-w`.

-**Note:** When defining how a run connects to a database, you can use a URI string (similar to the CLI command you would write in the absence of a TOML configuration file) instead of a database defined in `DATA-DIFF RUN PARAMETERS`:
+**Note:** When defining how a run connects to a database, you can use a URI string (similar to the CLI command you would write in the absence of a TOML configuration file) instead of a database defined in `OPEN SOURCE DATA DIFF RUN PARAMETERS`:

 ```python
   # Source 1 ("left")